rizinorg/rizin/doc/sandbox/README.md

 Sandboxing r2
 =============

-radare2 supports sandboxing natively by wrapping all attempts to access the filesystem, network or run programs.
+rizin supports sandboxing natively by wrapping all attempts to access the filesystem, network or run programs.

 But for some platforms, the kernel provides a native sandboxing